 - a literature review is based on secondary sources

-- more commonly known as reference sources, such as
+- more commonly known as reference sources

 - provide a general overview of a topic when starting research

 - Examples: encyclopedias, dictionaries, and even Wikipedia!